kaizen-ai/kaizenflow/docs/Hubstaff.md

 We left enabled "the keyboard and mouse activity" since this is used to automatically track the worked time.
-The tool does not store what you type, only if you type as a proxy for "working".
+The tool does not store what you type, only if you type as a proxy for "working"

 <img src="Hubstaff_figs/image5.png" style="width:3.01563in;height:1.45221in" />